Calen Patrick Ryan, PhD

 Our findings have been featured in popular media outlets, including The Washington Post, CNN, NBC, and Time Magazine.

-Click here for his full CV.
+Click here for my full CV.

 news

-Aug 21, 2025 | Notice of Award for our very cool grant, “Leveraging IVF to Identify Prenatal Effects Independent of Shared Maternal-Child Genes”!
+Aug 21, 2025 Notice of Award for our very cool grant, “Leveraging IVF to Identify Prenatal Effects Independent of Shared Maternal-Child Genes”!
 This grant, aims to leverate the spectacular scientific advancements of in vitro fertilization (IVF) and compare maternal prenatal distress effects between IVF donor oocyte/embryo and non-donor oocyte pregnancies.
-Led by the powerful Catherine Monk with myself as one of the Co-Investigators, was awarded from the National Institute of Child Health and Human Development (NICHD). |
+Led by the powerful Catherine Monk with myself as one of the Co-Investigators, was awarded from the National Institute of Child Health and Human Development (NICHD).

-Dec 13, 2024 | Our newest paper, led by yours truly, cataloging the vast multi-tissue, multi-omic molecular datasets generated and curated for the CALERIE randomized trial of caloric restriction is now out, in Nature Aging!
-Consisting of genetic data and three timepoints of DNAm, mRNA, and small RNA generated in blood, skeletal muscle, and adipose tissue across trial participants, we hope this data resource has great potential will help to advance the field of translational geroscience! |
+Dec 13, 2024 Our newest paper, led by yours truly, cataloging the vast multi-tissue, multi-omic molecular datasets generated and curated for the CALERIE randomized trial of caloric restriction is now out, in Nature Aging!
+Consisting of genetic data and three timepoints of DNAm, mRNA, and small RNA generated in blood, skeletal muscle, and adipose tissue across trial participants, we hope this data resource has great potential will help to advance the field of translational geroscience!

 selected publications